robalexdev/rss-blogroll-network/content/discover/feed-4fe18eb38aef4dc97078fdbfa7984dd6.md

   - wikipedia
   relme: {}
   last_post_title: Kiwix in Debian, 2022 update
-  last_post_description: 'Previous updates: 2018, 2021 Kiwix is an offline content
+  last_post_description: Kiwix is an offline content reader, best known for distributing
-    reader, best known for distributing copies of Wikipedia.
+    copies of Wikipedia.
 I have been maintaining it in Debian since 2017.
-This year most of the work has been'
+This year most of the work has been keeping all the packages up
   last_post_date: "2022-09-02T03:06:58Z"
   last_post_link: https://blog.legoktm.com/2022/09/02/kiwix-in-debian-2022-update.html
   last_post_categories: